-- 1. Fill out the Homestay Information form. - o Online version of the form can be filled out and submitted here. - 2.
-Provide a photo of: - o all the members of the family posing together; - o the house from the outside front; - o a common area such as the kitchen or the living room; - o the bedroom where the student will be staying. - 3.
+- 1. Fill out the Homestay Information form. - Online version of the form can be filled out and submitted here. - 2.
+Provide required photos: - o A family photo with all household members together - An exterior photo of your house (front view) - o A photo of a common living area, such as the kitchen or the living room - o A photo of the student's designated bedroom - o A photo of the bathroom the student will be using - 3.
 Provide bank account information for direct deposit. - Online version of the form can be filled out and submitted here; - o Alternatively, you may provide a void cheque via email (homestay@gocanada.es) or in person. - 4.
 Provide Police Record Checks for all persons living at the household over the age of 19 years. - 5.
 Complete a home visit with one of our Homestay Coordinators. - Following review of your application, you will be contacted by our Homestay Coordinator who will schedule an interview at your home.
 Please note that the Homestay Coordinator will ask to have a tour of the house during the visit. - 6.
 Provide Information Update form regarding any changes in the homestay (to be completed before the start of a new homestay placement period -usually in November of each year-). - Online version of the form can be filled out and submitted here.